 - But Now I Must Go: In Alpha 2, Bullet does this to hide the KoOhKi that's deemed too dangerous by the government.

-- Canon Discontinuity: Another interesting sort in Alpha.
-Bullet is actually the default protagonist for the first game - whenever a new playthrough begins, the first profile loaded is his, and if the player heads straight into the game without changing anything, it loads onto a super robot route with Kusuha as his partner.
-Clearly, Bullet was intended to be the default, canon protagonist of Alpha, rather than her (this also makes certain elements of the first Original Generation game make more sense, such as Kusuha's constant Damsel in Distress problems, since that's what happens to the character in the partner role in Alpha), but Kusuha's popularity and Bullet's memeticness as her partner compelled Banpresto to switch their places in Alpha 2, making the "obvious assumption" from Alpha no longer canon.
+- Canon Discontinuity: Another interesting sort in Alpha - Bullet is actually the default protagonist for the first game. whenever a new playthrough begins, the first profile loaded is his, and if players head straight into the game without changing anything, it loads onto the super robot route with Kusuha as his partner.
+This implies Bullet was intended to be the default, canon protagonist of Alpha rather than Kusuha (this also makes certain elements of the first Original Generation game logical, such as Kusuha's constant Damsel in Distress problems, since that's what happens to the character in the partner role in Alpha), but Kusuha's popularity and Bullet's memeticness as her partner compelled Banpresto to switch their places in Alpha 2, making the "obvious assumption" from Alpha no longer canon.

-- The Computer Is A Lying Bastard: A minor, yet possibly accidental example.
-By default in the first Original Generation release, Bullet uses a Real Robot with a Wave Motion Gun, but isn't a ranged-combatant and should be in a melee-based machine; the player's better off sticking him in the Wildschwein or some other available, non-exclusive unit with a strong melee weapon.
-This tropes triggers by the fact it loves to stick Bullet back into the machine he's terrible with, and sometimes it feels like you have to club the game over the head to get Bullet into a machine that isn't god-awful for him to use.
+- The Computer Is A Lying Bastard: A minor, yet possibly accidental example - by default in the first Original Generation game, Bullet uses a Real Robot with a Wave Motion Gun, but isn't a ranged-combatant and should be in a melee-based machine; players are better off sticking him in the Wildschwein or some other available, non-exclusive unit with a strong melee weapon.
+This tropes triggers by the fact it loves to stick Bullet back into the machine he's terrible with, making it feel as if the game clubs players over the head to get Bullet into a machine that isn't god-awful for him to use.
 Rectified in the sequels once the gets the KoRyuOh.

 - Hot-Blooded: He has his moments in Original Generation, though he's still learning to get there.
 More obviously so in Alpha as he's literally the default "male Hot-Blooded hero" protagonist/partner option.
-This is a good part of what fuels the memeticness around his role as a James Bondage character, as a character like him would be the one rescuing the Distressed Damsel, not the other way around.
+This is a good part of what fuels the memeticness around his role as a James Bondage character as a character like him would be rescuing the Distressed Damsel, not the other way around.

-- Katanas Are Just Better: For his Grungust Type-3 and Shin KoRyuOh.
+- Katanas Are Just Better: The Shishiou Blade for his Grungust Type-3 and Shin KoRyuOh

-- Kiai: Like Sanger, he also got his own "CHESTOOO!!!".
-Especially fitting when you drop in a Grungust Type-3 equipped with a gigantic Shishiou Blade.
+- Kiai: Like Sanger, he also gets his own "CHESTOOO!!!", especially fitting when he pilots a Grungust Type-3 equipped with a gigantic Shishiou Blade.

-- Kid Samurai: Not to Sanger's level yet, but he's getting there.
-Interestingly lampshaded by Master Rishu that Bullet may avert this one day, as he's got more potential than Sanger and himself.
+- Not to Sanger's level yet, but he's getting there.
+Interestingly Lampshaded by Master Rishu that Bullet may avert this one day as he's got more potential than Sanger and himself.